 - 1 or 2 bananas

-Step 2: Add 1 tbs of butter to a small frying pan and melt butter.
+Step 2: Add 1 tablespoon of butter to a small frying pan and melt the butter

-Step 3: Place banana “inside” side down in butter in the pan.
+Step 3: Place banana “inside” side down in the butter in the pan

-Step 4: Fry for approx. 5 minutes then turn over gently (bananas get very soft and may break apart)
+Step 4: Fry for approximately 5 minutes, then turn them over gently (bananas will get very soft and may break apart)

-Step 5: Fry for 5 more minutes until both sides turn a golden brown
+Step 5: Fry for 5 more minutes until both sides turn golden brown

-If appropriate for your baby’s age/stage, you may also sauté onion, and tomato and add banana/plantain for frying to this dish for a Caribbean flair – just leave out the cinnamon/sugar.
+If it’s appropriate for your baby’s age/stage, you may also sauté onion and tomato first, then add the banana/plantain to this dish for a Caribbean flair—just leave out the cinnamon/sugar.

-10-12 months and up due to possible texture issues – chop and dice if you wish to serve to 8-10 months old babies.
+These wonton snacks are most suitable for ages 10-12 months and up due to possible texture issues.
+Chop and dice them up if you wish to serve them to 8-10 month old babies.

-Buy wonton wrappers and fill them with various things:
+Buy wonton wrappers and fill them with various things.
+Examples include:

 Use your imagination and your child’s favorite foods as fillings.

-*These may be fried or baked.
+These may be fried or baked.
 For those that may not be able to handle harder/rougher textures, these do not need to be cooked until crisp as a typical wonton would.
-Bake at 350F for about 15 minutes YUM…
+Bake them at 350F for about 15 minutes.

 Click here to print a No-ad version of the Baby Finger Food Recipes page